 Proper hiking boots are required, it is not possible to fit ice crampons to any other kind of footwear.
-You can hire sturdy hiking boots when you book your tour, they CANNOT be rented from the location on the day of the hike (although keep in mind that we cannot guarantee that your shoe size is available on location).
+You can hire sturdy hiking boots when you book your tour or on location on the day of the hike (although keep in mind that we cannot guarantee that your shoe size is available on location).
 The glacier hike is easy, if you are capable of hiking at a slow pace for an hour you can do it.

 5 Day South Coast Tour, Northern Lights & Snæfellsnes - Rated 4.6/5 based on 8 customer reviews

 If I could give 8 stars I would5 by AnneK.
 2018-03-16